Weightlifting at the 2022 Pacific Mini Games

-Weightlifting is one of the sports contested at the 2022 Pacific Mini Games, to be held in Saipan, Northern Mariana Islands.
-The competition is scheduled to take place between 20 and 23 June 2022, spread across twenty weight classes (ten per gender).
+Weightlifting was one of the sports contested at the 2022 Pacific Mini Games, held in Saipan, Northern Mariana Islands.
+The competition took place from 20 to 23 June 2022, spread across twenty weight classes (ten per gender).

 The event was also designated the 2022 Oceania Senior Weightlifting Championships.

 Competition schedule

 The competition schedule is as follows:

 Participating nations

 As of 1 June 2022, fifteen countries and territories have confirmed their participation in the games.

 Medal summary

 Medal table

 Medals are awarded for the Snatch, the Clean & Jerk, and the Total in accordance with the Pacific Games Councils Charter; Protocol 26.
 Four or more contestants: Gold Silver and Bronze; three contestants: Gold and Silver only; two contestants: Gold only; one contestant: no event, no medal.